-Digital out-of-home features a long list of benefits overshadowing the traditional kind.
+Digital out-of-home advertising features a long list of benefits that overshadow the traditional kind.
 Gone are the days of printing and installation costs each time a new ad goes up.
-No more of the same static displayed for weeks or months.
+No more of the same, static ad displayed for weeks or months.
 Also gone are the long lead times for production.
 Launching new creative and updating content in DOOH media can now be accomplished in an instant.

 In fact, as with online advertising, it allows for multiple digital creatives to be featured, changing within a rotation, making the messages more receptive to consumers.
 It’s also now able to be bought and sold programmatically.
-However, unlike online advertising, digital out-of-home advertising is not skippable and unblockable.
-A big boon to advertisers.
+However, unlike online advertising, digital out-of-home advertising is not skippable and unblockable, which is a big boon to advertisers.